winsomehax/retronode/readme.md

 # retronode
 Manage retro games and emulators.
 Done in NodeJS and HTML/JS/CSS and using Github code pilot.
-An experiement really, but happy to let other people get involved if they wish.
+An experiment more than anything .
+It's been an afternoon's work.
+Happy to let other people get involved if they wish.

 Microsoft's Visual Studio Github Copilot is free/open source now - and it's an amazing experience.